albar965/littlenavmap-manual/en/MENUS.md

 Allows to enable or disable the display of all airspaces with one click.
 Use the menu items below this one or the toolbar buttons to display or hide the various airspace types.

 The airspaces toolbar contains buttons each having a drop down menu that allows to configure the airspace display like showing or hiding certain airspace types.
-Each drop down menu also has a `All` and `None` entry to check or deselect all types in the menu.
+Each drop down menu also has `All` and `None` entries to select or deselect all types in the menu.

 ##### ![Show Online Network Airspaces](../images/icons/airspaceonline.png "Show Online Network Airspaces") Show Online Network Airspaces {#show-online-airspaces}

 This button or menu item is only visible if an online network is enabled.

-It allows to hide or show center, tower, ground, approach and other airspaces from the currently selected online network independent of the simulator or Navigraph airspaces.
+It allows to hide or show center, tower, ground, approach and other airspaces from the currently selected online network independently of the simulator or Navigraph airspaces.

-Online airspaces can also selectively shown or hidden by type using the menu items below.
+Online airspaces can also be shown or hidden by type using the menu items below.

 Note that the displayed airspace circles do not depict the real airspace boundaries but are merely an indicator for the presence of an active center or tower.